rabbitmq/rabbitmq-website/site/signatures.md

 #### Using a Key Server

-The key can be imported from [keys.openpgp.org](https://keys.openpgp.org/):
+The same main RabbitMQ signing key can be imported from [keys.openpgp.org](https://keys.openpgp.org/):

 <pre class="lang-bash">
 apt-key adv --keyserver "hkps://keys.openpgp.org" --recv-keys "0x0A9AF2115F4687BD29803A206B73A36E6026DFCA"